robocorp/robocorp/storage/docs/robocorp.storage.md

 **Returns:**
-  A list of assets where each asset is a dictionary with fields like 'id' and  'name'.
+  A list of assets where each asset is a dictionary with fields like 'id' and  'name'

 ---